We solve serious CRA tax problems

 Phone sex operators

 A phone sex operator is a type of sex worker who provides pleasure through the phone.
-The operator must be able to sexually stimulate his or her client through a provocative and sensual script.
 Phone sex may take on varied forms, such as sexual sounds, guided fantasies, and discussions of very intimate and sensitive sexual topics.

 Erotic Dancers